-Every other year, our 7th and 8th grade students attend a class trip to Washington DC.
-This trip is a part of the education given at St. John and it is important that all students participate.
-The trip is paid for by their family and fundraising for the student will be available if they choose to participate.
-Parents of students are also asked to lead and/or support opportunities for their class as a whole.
-Students in Grades 6-8 have a number of fundraisers for specific field trips in Grades 7-8 and all profit is credited to individual student accounts.
+Every other year, our 7th and 8th grade students attend a class trip to Washington DC or Pioneer on the Lake.
+These trips are a part of the education given at St. John and it is important that all students participate.
+The trips are paid for by their family and fundraising to defray expenses if they choose to participate.
+Parents of students are also asked to lead and/or support fundraising opportunities for their class.
+Students in Grades 6-8 have several fundraisers for specific field trips in Grades 7-8 and all profit is credited to individual student accounts.
 Money left in student accounts after a student transfers or graduates may be credited to a sibling; otherwise, it is used to help defray the general field trip expense of all students.